stacks-network/stacks-core/docs/wire-format.md

 def hash128(data):
     """
-    Hash a string of data by taking its 256-bit sha256 and truncating it to 128 bits.
+    Hash a string of data by taking its 256-bit sha256 and truncating it to the first 16 bytes
     """
     return hexlify(bin_sha256(data)[0:16])
 ```